Detecting long-range dependence in non-stationary time series: Finite sample properties

-where $\{Z_{t,T}\}_{t=1, \ldots, T}$ denotes again a Gaussian white noise process with variance $1$.
-Figure \ref{ACF_H_0} shows the autocovariance functions of 1024 observations generated by the models (\ref{cont}), (\ref{jump}) and (\ref{MA1}), respectively, from which it is clearly visible that the mean functions in (\ref{cont}) and (\ref{jump}) are causing a long-memory type behaviour of the autocovariance functions [see the left and middle panel in Figure \ref{ACF_H_0}].
-In Table \ref{tab1}, we show the simulated level of the test \eqref{testrule} for various choices of $N$.
-We observe a reasonable approximation of the nominal level whenever $N/T \approx 1/4$ and the sample size $T$ is larger or equal than $512$.
-Note that even for model \eqref{AR-Prozess} with mean function \eqref{jump} the level is only slightly overestimated, although this mean function is not twice continuously differentiable as required by the asymptotic theory.
-We conjecture that the performance of the test could be improved by using estimators addressing for such jumps. \\ In order to investigate the power of the test \eqref{testrule} and to compare it with the competing procedures proposed by \cite{horvarth2006}, \cite{baekpipi} and \cite{Yau2012}, we simulated data from a tvFARIMA($1,d,0)$-process
+where $\{Z_{t}\}_{t=1, \ldots, T}$ is again a sequence of i.i.d. normal or chi-square distributed random variables normalized to have mean 0 and variance 1.
+Figure \ref{ACF_H_0} and \ref{PACF_H_0} show the sample autocovariance and the sample partial autocovariance functions of 1024 observations generated by the models (\ref{cont}), (\ref{jump}) and (\ref{MA1}), respectively, from which it is clearly visible that the mean functions in (\ref{cont}) and (\ref{jump}) are causing a long-memory type behaviour.
+In Table \ref{tab1}, we show for these models the simulated level of the test \eqref{testrule} for various choices of $N$.
+We observe in model (\ref{AR-Prozess}) and (\ref{MA1}) a reasonable approximation of the nominal level whenever $M=T/N \approx 4$ and the sample size $T$ is larger or equal than $512$.
+Here the results are similar for normal and chi-square distributed innovations.
+On the other hand in model \eqref{AR-Prozess} with mean function \eqref{jump} the assumptions of the asymptotic theory are violated and the situation is different.
+For moderate sample sizes the specification $M=T/N \approx 4$ yields to an overestimation of the nominal level.
+Moreover, the approximation of the nominal level becomes worse with increasing sample size.
+We conjecture that the performance of the test could be improved by using estimators addressing the problem of jumps in the mean function.